aguimaraesduarte/corn-on-da-cawb/README.md

-# Readme For Corn-on-da-Cawb ML-1 Project
+# IMDB 5000 Movie Dataset

 This file gives order of flow and general instructions for runnging the scripts and performing the analyses involved in the ML1 final